databendlabs/databend/docs/doc/30-reference/30-sql/00-ddl/20-table/10-ddl-create-table.md

 description: Create a new table.
 ---

-`CREATE TABLE` is the most complicated part of many Databases, you need to:
+CREATE TABLE is the most complicated operation for many databases because you might need to:

 * Manually specify the engine
 * Manually specify the indexes
 * And even specify the data partitions or data shard

-In Databend, you **don't need to specify any of these**, one of Databend's design goals is to make it easier to use.
+Databend aims to be easy to use by design and does NOT require any of these when you create a table.

 ## Syntax